Hodge correlators: Examples of Hodge correlators

 Let us prove the shuffle relations by the induction on $m$.
 Denote by $s_2^{p,q}(a_0, \ldots , a_m)$ the left hand side in (\ref{2.05.08.2}).
 Theorem 4.3 in \cite{G4} tells that these elements span a coideal.
 This implies by the induction that $\delta s_2^{p,q}(a_0, \ldots , a_m)=0$.
 Therefore $s_2^{p,q}(a_0, \ldots , a_m) \in {\rm Ext}^1(\Q(0), \Q(m))$ in the category of variations over the base parametrising the $a_i$'s.
 Since $m\geq 2$, ${\rm Ext}^1(\Q(0), \Q(m))$ is rigid, and thus is a constant.
 Setting $a_i=1$ in (\ref{1.03.08.12}) we get ${\rm L}^{\cal M}(1: \ldots : 1)=0$.
 Thus $s_2^{p,q}(1, \ldots , 1) = 0$, and hence the constant above is zero.
 The statement is proved.

-i) Follows from ii) by applying the period map, or by using the differential equations.
+i) Follows from ii) by applying the period map, or by using the differential equations. \end{proof}

-3mm So the cyclic multiple logarithms as well as their motivic avatars satisfy the double shuffle relations from Section 4 of \cite{G4} on the nose, without lower depth corrections or products.
-The absence of the products is a general feature of the Lie-type elements / periods.
+So the cyclic multiple logarithms as well as their motivic avatars satisfy the double shuffle relations from Section 4 of \cite{G4} on the nose, without lower depth corrections or products.
+The absence of the products is a general feature of the Lie-type elements.
+It is also a general feature of the Lie-type periods, since the latter are obtained by applied the period map to the Hodge counterpart of the motivic Lie coalgebra.

 The absence of the lower depth corrections is a remarkable fact.
 It implies that there is a homomorphism from the diagonal part of the dihedral Lie coalgebra of $\C^*$ or $F^*$ ({\it loc. cit.}) to the motivic Lie coalgebra which sends the standard generators of the former to the motivic cyclic multiple logarithms.
 Notice that the construction of a similar homomorphism in \cite{G4} required the associate graded for the depth filtration of the motivic Lie coalgebra.
 Specifying to the roots of unity, we conclude that the mysterious connection between the geometry of modular varieties and motivic cyclic multiple logarithms at roots of unity is valid without going to the associated graded for the depth filtration.

 So the generators of the dihedral Lie coalgebras are related to the cyclic multiple polylogarithms, rather then the usual multiple polylogarithms, which differ by the lower depth terms.

 3mm {\bf Remark}.
 The double shuffle relations for the depth 2 motivic cyclic multiple polylogarithms follow from (\ref{1.03.08.11}), since in this case they are equivalent to the dihedral symmetry relations.
 Their proof in general is more involved since the coproduct of the motivic cyclic multiple polylogarithms has the lower depth terms.